pnp/blog/content/post/getting-started-with-sharepoint-s-custom-view-formatting.md

 this is that we can choose between using this and an `additionalRowClass` property.
-If you choose the latter, you're limited to applying CSS classes to the entire row, similar to what you can do with the out-of-box \"Conditional formatting\".
+If you choose the latter, you're limited to applying CSS classes to the entire row, similar to what you can do with the out-of-box "Conditional formatting".
 If all you want to do is make your row a different color, you're probably better off using the *design mode* tools, but if you're interested in learning more about the `additionalRowClass` property, it is covered well enough in the